 The simulator opened but the Expo client app isn't opening inside of it

-The first time you install the app in the simulator, iOS will prompt you to ask if you'd like to open the Expo client app.
-You may need to interact with the simulator (click around, drag something) for this prompt to show up.
-Press OK when it shows up.
+The first time you install the app in the simulator, iOS will ask if you'd like to open the Expo client app.
+You may need to interact with the simulator (click around, drag something) for this prompt to show up, then press OK.

 How do I force an update to the latest version?